Trump claims he never ‘wrote a picture.’ His sketchy Epstein lie has now been exposed

 That drawing, which was sold by Julien’s auctions for $4,480 in April 2019, was described as an “original ink illustration on paper” and “signed in black ink by Donald Trump lower center.”

-In his 2010 book Trump Never Give Up, the president boasted that “each year I donate an autographed doodle to the Doodle for Hunger auction at Tavern on the Green.”
+In his 2010 book Trump Never Give Up, the president boasted, “Each year I donate an autographed doodle to the Doodle for Hunger auction at Tavern on the Green.”

 “Art may not be my strong point,” he admitted.